Frequently Asked Questions (FAQ)

-The Veterinary Medical College Application Service (VMCAS) is required for all UF applicants.
-More information about the VMCAS application can be found at: http://www.aavmc.org/Students-Applicants-and-Advisors/Veterinary-Medical-College-Application-Service.aspx
+The Veterinary Medical College Application Service (VMCAS) is required for all UFCVM applicants.

 Complete the University of Florida Professional Application

 The University of Florida Professional Application is required for all applicants to UF professional schools.
 Once you complete the application, you will be assigned a University of Florida Identification (UF ID) number which will be required to set up an account with the UFCVM.
-You can find the UF Professional Application here: https://www.isis.ufl.edu/cgi-bin/eaglec?MDASTRAN=IVA-INTRO.
 Please note that UF charges a $30 fee for this application.
 Applicants will also need to complete a Supplemental Information Sheet, Inventory of Pre-requisites and submit a professional-looking 2″ x 2″ photo.
 Please see the application for instructions on submitting these materials.
 These supplemental requirements can be accessed through the VMCAS application.